pyomeca/bioptim/README.md

 ### Class: MultiBiorbdModel

-The `MultiBiorbdModel` class is implementing BioModel of multiple models of biorbd dynamics library.
-Some methods may not be interfaced yet, it is accessible through:
+The `MultiBiorbdModel` class implements BioModel of multiple models of biorbd dynamics library.
+Some methods may not be interfaced yet; it is accessible through:
 ```python
 bio_model = MultiBiorbdModel(("path/to/model.bioMod", "path/to/other/model.bioMod"))
 ```

 ### Class: HolonomicBiorbdModel
-The `HolonomicBiorbdModel` class is implementing a BioModel of the biorbd dynamics library.
+The `HolonomicBiorbdModel` class implements a BioModel of the biorbd dynamics library.
 Since the class inherits from `BiorbdModel`, all the methods of `BiorbdModel` are available.
-You can define the degrees of freedom (DoF) that are independents (that define the movement) and the ones that are dependant (that are defined by the independents DoF and the holonomic constraint(s)).
+You can define the degrees of freedom (DoF) that are independent (that define the movement) and the ones that are dependent (that are defined by the independent DoF and the holonomic constraint(s)).
 You can add some holonomic constraints to the model.
 For this, you can use one of the functions of `HolonomicConstraintFcn` or add a custom one.
 You can refer to the examples in `bioptim/examples/holonomic_constraints` to see how to use it.
-Some methods may not be interfaced yet, it is accessible through:
+Some methods may not be interfaced yet; it is accessible through:

 ```python
 bio_model = HolonomicBiorbdModel("path/to/model.bioMod")